chaturay/serverless-artillery/README.md

 ```
       namespace: "serverless-artillery-myperftestservice-loadtest"
 ```

-3. In `serverless.yml`, under the following section (already exists)
+3. In `serverless.yml`, at the end of the following block (which already exists)
 ```
 provider:
   iamRoleStatements:
 ```
-add the following
+add the following:
 ```
     - Effect: 'Allow'
       Action: